A Guide to Mobile Asset Tracking: Anytime, Anywhere, Anyone

 The truth is, ghost assets can be found anywhere.
 In fact, a survey in 2012 found that 65% of fixed asset data is incomplete, inaccurate, or altogether missing.

-But, with the right asset tracking software in place, these pesky ghost assets can be quickly removed.
+But, with the right asset tracking system in place, these pesky ghost assets can be quickly removed.
 Once identified, the incorrect data can be updated instantly via the asset register on an employee’s mobile device.

 Factors to Consider with Mobile Asset Tracking